harry-higgins-2614/cloud-task/README.md

 Your assignment is to implement a function that is subscribed to these events and publishes `booking_completed` events to the external system.

+## Submitting

+- Clone this repo into the platform of your choice
+- Create a pull request for your changes
+- Email your point of contact at AFerry with a link to the PR

 ## Brief

 You will implement the function that is subscribed to the event stream.
 The event stream contains events of different types, your function should publish `booking_completed` events to the external system.